TianQ20/LeetCodePracticeAndSummary/AlgoTogether/src/Learning_Progress/2020-06-29&30/Allocate Books.md

 ## Problem Statement

-Given an array of integers A of size N and an integer B.
+Given an array of integers of size and an integer .

-College library has N bags,the ith book has A[i] number of pages.
+College library has books, the book has number of pages.

-You have to allocate books to B number of students so that maximum number of pages alloted to a student is minimum.
+You have to allocate books to number of students so that the maximum number of pages allocated to a student is minimum.

+A book will be allocated to exactly one student.
+Each student has to be allocated at least one book.
+Allotment should be in contiguous order, for example, one student cannot be allocated book 1 and book 3, skipping book 2.

+Calculate and return that minimum possible number.

 ## Intuition

 Using binary search to narrow down the search range.
-**// add image illustration**

 ```java
 public class Allocate_Books {